ehedman/sdlSpeedometer/README.md

 ### Note on Audio
 - This is a alsa level application for warning sounds, camera and hdmi audio interfaces.
 Higher level services such as PipeWire-Pulse may interfere with this app.

+### Notes on VNC
+- sdlSpeedometer has a built in VNC server if invoked with "-V" where default port is 5903.
+This legacy feature might going deprecated in favor of a weston VNC solution.
+Ideally a weston solution will use a shared pixelbuffer shared as hdmi&vnc as one service (configured as "weston -B drm-backend.so,vnc-backend.so") but that does not work as expected today.
+The output is distorted and the behavior is not the same on 64-bit system vs 32 bit systems.
+The advanage with a weston vnc solution is that a spawned subtaks (as opencpn) will appear in the VNC viewer as opposed to the legacy solution that will expose a Paus-screen on the VNC side whilest the subtask will be shown on the fysical screen only.
+- The interim solution is to have two separate services for this.
+These services are weston-kiosk.service  weston-vnc-kiosk.service.
+- For the VNC server certificate has to be generated (check the weston-vnc-kiosk.service file for compliance):
+- sudo openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout /home/your-login-name/certs/weston/tls.key -out /home/your-login-name/certs/weston/tls.crt -subj "/C=SE/ST=None/L=None/O=None/CN=raspberrypi"

 ### System Software prerequisites for Xorg (deprecated)
 - sudo apt install xorg wmctrl xloadimage (not on a workstation)
 - sudo apt install devilspie2 xfwm4 xdotool